BA(Hons) Fine Art

-- Art and Visual Culture critically engages you with your practice as you produce art works and written text, underpinned by theoretical perspectives.
+- Art and Writing critically engages you with your practice as you produce art works and written text, underpinned by theoretical perspectives.
+If chosen you willl graduate with BA(Hons) Art and Writing.

 Our City Campus is a creative powerhouse.
 It spans across Bristol, and is made up of Bower Ashton plus renowned contemporary arts centres Spike Island, Arnolfini and Watershed.